RafaelSantos025/Bruteforcer/README.md

 ```

-Bruteforcer accepts almost all Content-Types and Body Structures when replacing and sending requests.
+Bruteforcer accepts almost all Content-Type's and Body Structures when replacing and sending requests.

 ### Help